ovidiuparvu/ovidiuparvu.github.io/_posts/2024-04-03-accelerate-reading-notes.md

 - Capabilities that have a significant impact on CD:
     - A loosely coupled, well-encapsulated architecture.
     - Teams can choose their own tools based on what is best for the users of those tools.
-- The authors research found that improvements in CD brought payoffs in the way that work felt.
+- The authors' research found that improvements in CD brought payoffs in the way that work felt.
 - On CD practices:
     - Version control: Keeping system and application configuration in version control was more highly correlated with software delivery performance than keeping application code in version control.
     - Testing:
-        - Have automated tests that are reliable: if they pass teams, should be confident that their software is releasable.
+        - Have automated tests that are reliable: if they pass, teams should be confident that their software is releasable.
         - Developers primarily create and maintain acceptance tests, which they can run on their own workstations.
         - Test-driven development (TDD) is an important practice also because it forces developers to create more testable designs.
         - Every commit should trigger a build of the software and running a set of fast, automated tests.